brennane/RepRapGuru/Kit_Review.md

 A failing in this kit is its mediocre solution for a filament spool holder.
 Prepare yourself to print something up.
 The provided pieces of acrylic are designed to hang on a wall mount of some sort.

-## Parts: "B" to "B-"
+## Parts: mixed "B" and "C"

 Let's say a "C" would indicate measurable build quality issues or minimal kit.
 On the other end for an "A"  may indicates a top-of-the line where we could use the Prusa branded "Prusa i3" as a baseline.

 Electronics.
-(A) Pefect for a dive into the DIY 3d world.
+(B) Pefect for a dive into the DIY 3d world.
 No issue with the arduino clone or the RAMPS 1.4 daugher board.
 The stepper motor drivers were largely okay but I two nits with those: they could use a little sanding to make them not overlap with each other; second, the potentiometer on those are really finicky (adjustable with a philips screwdriver) it took me a long time to get those tuned.

 Stepper motors.
-(A-) I found the same NEMA17 1.8deg motors used elsewhere on machines without too much problem.
+(B+) I found the same NEMA17 1.8deg motors used elsewhere on machines without too much problem.
 They work just fine.
+I would say "A" range motors would be in the 0.9deg range and only slightly more expensive.

 Frame is well enough, nothing fancy but put together well enough.
 Blue (removable) loctite for the large threaded supports iis needed if you don't want the printer to shake itself apart.
 (B+)